GoogleChrome/developer.chrome.com/site/en/docs/webstore/group-publishers/index.md

 * It's a convenient way for teams to share the publishing capability among all their members.
 * It's easy to transfer ownership of items when a developer leaves the organization.
 * It avoids unintended deletion of items that can happen when a developer leaves the org (because their account gets deleted and that individual account was the item's publisher).

 You can only create a group publisher once.
-If you need additional group publishers, you'll need a separate developer account for each one.
+However, you can be a member of other developers' group publishers.

 ## Before you set up group publishing